Fred Korematsu

 Fred Toyosaburo Korematsu (是松豊三郎, Korematsu Toyosaburo) was an American civil rights activist who resisted the internment of Japanese Americans during World War II.
-Shortly after the Imperial Japanese Navy launched its attack on Pearl Harbor, President Franklin D. Roosevelt issued Executive Order 9066, which authorized the removal of individuals of Japanese ancestry living on the West Coast from their homes and their mandatory imprisonment in incarceration camps, but Korematsu instead challenged the orders and became a fugitive.
+Shortly after the Imperial Japanese Navy launched its attack on Pearl Harbor, President Franklin D. Roosevelt issued Executive Order 9066, which authorized the removal of individuals of Japanese ancestry living on the West Coast from their homes and their mandatory imprisonment in incarceration camps.
+Korematsu challenged the order and became a fugitive.

 The legality of Roosevelt's order was upheld by the Supreme Court of the United States in Korematsu v.
 United States (1944).
 However, Korematsu's conviction for evading internment was overturned four decades later in US District Court, after the disclosure of new evidence challenging its necessity, which had been withheld from the courts by the U.S. government during the war.
-Eventually, the Korematsu ruling itself was formally condemned seventy-four years later in Trump v.
-Hawaii, 585 U.S. ___ (2018).
+Korematsu was discussed seventy-four years later in Trump v.
+Hawaii (2018), with Chief Justice John Roberts writing: "The forcible relocation of U.S. citizens to concentration camps, solely and explicitly on the basis of race, is objectively unlawful and outside the scope of Presidential authority."
+Legal scholars differ as to whether this statement actually overturned Korematsu or was merely a "disapproving dictum" of it.

 To commemorate his journey as a civil rights activist posthumously, "Fred Korematsu Day of Civil Liberties and the Constitution" was observed for the first time on his 92nd birthday, January 30, 2011, by the state of California, the first such commemoration for an Asian American in the United States.
 In 2015, Virginia passed legislation to make it the second state to permanently recognize each January 30 as Fred Korematsu Day.

 The Fred T. Korematsu Institute was founded in 2009 to carry on Korematsu's legacy as a civil rights advocate by educating and advocating for civil liberties for all communities.